sasamil/WMS-TMS-Maker/README.md

 As I've already said, there is a multitreading version (much better performancies) and a version with cache-update options (imo, cache-updating is even more frequently needed than cache-creating).
 More or less, this part of job is over but I am still at testing phase.

-Regarding this code or caching in general, if there are questions or (even better) suggestions - please, let me know.
+If there are questions in regards to this code/project, or caching in general - please, let me know.
+Suggestions will be welcomed.
 Don't hesitate to contact me.